Last Updated on February 22, 2026 by Maged kamel

 Types of structural loads and related symbols.

 In the next slide, we will check the types of loads and symbols.
-We start with the dead load, denoted as D. The next load is the live load, denoted by L, the gravity load due to the intended usage and occupancy, including the weight of people, furniture, movable equipment, and partitions.
+We start with the dead load, denoted D. The next load is the live load, denoted L, which includes the gravity load due to intended usage and occupancy, including the weight of people, furniture, movable equipment, and partitions.

 Environmental loads.